Washington Bucket List: 26 Things to do in Washington State

 Fort Nisqually Living History Museum

-Built in 1833 as an outpost for a Hudson’s Bay Company, the historic Fort Nisqually is now a living history museum.
+Built in 1833 as an outpost for the Hudson’s Bay Company, the historic Fort Nisqually is now a living history museum.

 Bob’s Java Jive

-Want to literally have a drink inside a giant teapot?
+Want to have a drink inside a giant teapot, literally?

-Bob’s Java Jive is a huge teapot-shaped building that has been operating since 1927.
+Bob’s Java Jive is a huge teapot-shaped building operating since 1927.
 This place is not only historic and unique but also serves fantastic drinks.

 Tacoma Chinese Reconciliation Park

-Tacoma Chinese Reconciliation Park is a waterside garden with a rotunda contributed by Fuzhou, China, which is Tacoma’s sister city.
+Tacoma Chinese Reconciliation Park is a waterside garden with a rotunda from Fuzhou, China, Tacoma’s sister city.

-Here, you can acquaint yourself with Tacoma’s history and enjoy the picturesque views of Puget Sound and the mountain ranges in the vicinity.
+Here, you can acquaint yourself with Tacoma’s history and enjoy the picturesque views of Puget Sound and the nearby mountain ranges.

 Or you can simply stroll on the trails and see the stone statues.